Myron Sifakis: Coaching career

 In January 2018, Sifakis returned to OFI, being offered the position of general manager.
 He was relieved of his duties later that year and in September, Sifakis returned to coaching, taking over management of local A1 side P.A.O.
 Krousonas.
 He was sacked from his post in January 2019.

 Personal

-Sifakis' son Michalis is also a goalkeeper, having enjoyed relative success in his career as a goalkeeper for Olympiacos and Aris, while also having been capped for the Greece national football team 15 times.
+Sifakis' sons Michalis and Vasilis are also a goalkeepers, Michalis having enjoyed relative success in his career as a goalkeeper for Olympiacos and Aris, while also having been capped for the Greece national football team 15 times.